ballerina-platform/ballerina-dev-website/swan-lake/featured-scenarios/manage-data-persistence-with-bal-persist.md

 $ bal persist generate
 ```

-This changes the Ballerina package like below,
+This changes the Ballerina package as follows.

 ```
 ├── rainier